cheind/pytorch-blender-dr/README.md

 on BlendTorch generated data (~50k images) and evaluate the performance (mAP metric) with real world data taken by a primesense camera (~1000 images).

-Track training progress with tensorboard: tensorboard --logdir runs --bind_all

 During training models are stored in the 'models' folder as model_last.pth or model_best.pth!